 policy.

 To conserve soil resources and quality 0 0 0 This Policy is not over and above the Core Strategy in terms of SEA objectives and would work towards ensuring that sustainability measures are included in new development.
 Policy safeguards are included within the supporting policy.
 Mitigation measures in supporting policies will help to address the issue of other sustainability issues

 To minimise the production of waste

 To improve health of the population

 To reduce crime and nuisance

 To conserve natural and manmade resources + + + This Policy is not over and above the Core Strategy in terms of SEA objectives and would work towards ensuring that sustainability measures are included in new development.
 Policy safeguards are included within the supporting policy.
 N/A

-Overall commentary and any cumulative effects ensuring that sustainability me asures regardin ore Strategy in terms of SEA objectives g traffic management and sustainable Policy safeguards are included within t modes of transport are
+Overall commentary and any cumulative effects ensuring that sustainability me asures regarding ore Strategy in terms of SEA objectives g traffic management and sustainable re Policy safeguards are included within t modes of transport are

-mitigation measures in place in the policies included within the plan.
+B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Plan mitigation measures in place in the policies included within the plan.